Hyundai Elantra Review Australia | Features, Specification, Price

 In 2004, it was updated with a rear bumper, new grille, and new headlights.
 Let’s talk a little bit about the engine.
 The XD was available with 1.6-, 1.8- and 2.0-L gasoline engines and a 2.0-L turbo diesel.
-It’s transmission was 5 speed manual and 4 speed automatic.
+Its transmission was 5-speed manual and 4 speed automatic.

 The next generation, also known as Hyundai Avante was introduced as a 4 door Sedan in 2006.
 Its engine included 1.6- Gamma and a 2.0 L Beta gasoline inline-four engine.
 The engines in this generation had improved fuel economy.
 It had a 5-speed manual transmission and an optional 4 speed automatic.
 This generation was scored better than the previous ones because of the improved quality of engine and performance.
 It had additional side airbags along with a rear head curtain and front seat-mounted torso airbags.

 An LPI hybrid was presented at the Seoul Motor Show in 2009.
 It was the world’s first hybrid electric vehicle.
 It was powered by an internal combustion engine that was built to run on LPG (Liquefied petroleum gas) for fuel.
 It had an electric motor.
 Battery and low DC/DC converters.
-This was also the first hybrid to adopt lithium-ion batteries using more stable and fire-resistant dry polymer electrolyte from a Korean company.
+This was also the first hybrid to adopt lithium-ion batteries using more stable and fire-resistant dry polymer electrolytes from a Korean company.